shivamK085/passenger-counter/README.md

 [Click here to view the live project](https://gleeful-belekoy-1f881f.netlify.app)

-<p>This is a simple counter app that I make while learning Javascript.</p>
+<p>This is a simple counter app that I made while learning Javascript.</p>